-Long Range Facilities Plan
+Long Range Master Plan

 The Mequon-Thiensville School District is developing a long-range vision for its facilities, or “A Framework for Our Future.”
 The ultimate goal of the project is for the framework to reflect a community vision for its public schools.
 The process includes establishing common priorities in the following: